oliverEddy/Chat-bot/Submission/planning/problem.md

 Path to Death Note
 Start: Hi I'm Luffy!
 What is your name?
 Input: Quin
-Output: Hi there Quin, so you need help deciding what anime to watch.
+Output: Hi there quin so you need help deciding what anime you should watch.
 Lucky for you that's my speciality!
-Now have you watched any anime before?
+Have you watched any anime before?
 Input: Yes
 Output: Mmm yes, clearly you are very cultured quin Have you seen Death Note?
 Input: No